Compare third-party, fire & theft car insurance

 Yes, you can accumulate a no-claims discount with most car insurance policies, including third-party, fire and theft insurance.

 It’s a good idea to verify the specifics with your insurance provider to understand how this applies to your policy.

 Yes, third-party, fire and theft car insurance exceeds the minimum legal requirements for driving in the UK.
 Furthermore, this level of cover is typically adequate for driving in most European countries.

 In case you don’t have comprehensive cover, it’s probable that you will need to bear the costs for your car’s recovery if it becomes undrivable after an accident.

-This holds true unless the responsibility lies with someone else, or if your policy explicitly states that recovery is included in your third-party, fire and theft coverage.
+This holds true unless the responsibility lies with someone else, or if your policy explicitly states that recovery is included in your third-party, fire and theft cover.

 For young drivers, third-party, fire and theft insurance might not necessarily be the better option.
-If by ‘better’ you mean more affordable, opting for less coverage can appear to be a cost-effective choice.
+If by ‘better’ you mean more affordable, opting for less cover can appear to be a cost-effective choice.

 However, in some cases, a comprehensive policy could be more economical.

 In terms of protection, as a young driver with less experience, choosing comprehensive insurance is often a wiser decision.
 This type of policy covers damages to your own car in the event of an accident.

 Considering that younger drivers are statistically more prone to accidents, investing in comprehensive cover might save you money over time.